We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The new Fitbit Charge 5 is a great middle-of-the-road option if you want more high tech features without compromising on the slim profile of a tracker.
+- The newer Fitbit Charge 5 is a great middle-of-the-road option if you want more high tech features without compromising on the slim profile of a tracker.

-Most Fitbit purchases include either a free 6-month or year-long trial of Fitbit Premium.
+Most Fitbit purchases include either a free 6-month or 1-year trial of Fitbit Premium.

 In fact, here’s a complete list of features only available on the Fitbit Premium app: